-The Town was allotted a total of \$169,388 in federal funding from the American Rescue Plan Act (ARPA) in 2021.
-A total of \$84,694 or 50% of the funding was received in 2021.
-The remainder is expected to be received in 2022.
-Eligible uses of these funds include pandemic response or its negative impacts, workforce/personnel, including payroll and hazard/premium pay, provision of government services to the extent of reduced revenue and necessary water, sewer, and broadband investment.
-For the year ended December 31, 2021 the Town spent none of the funds received.
-The remaining funds are included in deferred inflows of resources until eligible expenditures have been made.
+The Town was allotted a total of \$169,388 in federal funding from the American Rescue Plan Act (ARPA), which was received in two equal payments.
+The first payment of \$84,694 was received in 2021 and the second payment of \$84,694, was received in 2022.
+Eligible uses of these funds include pandemic response or its negative impacts, workforce/personnel, including payroll and hazard/premium pay, provisions of government services to the extent of reduced revenue and necessary water, sewer, and broadband investment.
+For the year ended December 31, 2022 the Town did not spend any of the ARPA funds.
+The remaining \$169,388 is included as a deferred inflow of resources and will be recognized at a future date as eligible expenditures are incurred.